miguelfortuna/BirdMigrationNetworks/README.md

-# **Phylogenetically-conserved bird migration networks determines the incidence of avian flu**
+# **Phylogenetically-conserved bird migration networks determines the distribution of avian flu**

 ## Data set and R code used in this study: